-This island went through many hands over the years, it now belongs to a resort that too bears the name of the island.
-We decided to make a stop there on our way to Suva, to wait for favorable winds to go south—also, we wanted a taste of tiny-island living.
+This island went through many hands, but now belongs to a resort that too bears the name of the island.
+We decided to make a stop there on our way to Suva to wait for favorable winds to go south—also, we wanted a taste of tiny-island living.

 The next day the wind did freshen, and as expected, at high tide the waves spilled into the anchorage.
 It was bumpy, but not overly so.

 Resorts in Fiji didn't used to be this way, in the past they could restrict access to the land and the water around them.
-Giving the rise in numbers of resorts in the country, Fiji instated a law that annuled these restrictions and that returned access to all—Fijians and visitors alike.
+Giving the rise in numbers of resorts in the country, Fiji instated a law that annulled these restrictions and that returned access to all—Fijians and visitors alike.
 Some sailors in countries like Canada seek these same privileges, requesting access to waters that are no longer accessible to them.
 With the rising trend in real estate prices, more and more people will seek alternative lifestyles like becoming a liveaboard.
 Space on water needs to remain accessible to all.

 In today's world, the 'right to anchor' is fantasy, widespread privatization of water and beach fronts is inevitable.
-If no one takes action, this will come to pass, groups in 'real-estate hell' cities like Vancouver are already taking a stand against this.
+If no one takes action this will come to pass, groups in 'real-estate hell' cities like Vancouver are already taking a stand against this.
 Here's hoping they're successful, and that liveaboards will never suffer the woes of grid-living.

 Back on Leleuvia, Devine & I took a quick walk around the facilities of the resort.
 We walked to a sandspit to the south of the island that extended far, even farther at low tide.
-The sand was almost white, near perfect, and the same could be said of the water—certainly not in terms of color but of clarity.
+The sand was almost white, near perfect, and the same could be said of the water—certainly not in terms of color, but of clarity.

 This was a short text, befitting this small island.
 For more, watch the video about our stay in Leleuvia.